-This can be stated in active form.
-This can be translated as a statement.
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+If it would be helpful in your language, you could express the idea behind this questionas a statement.
 Alternate translation: "On what did I set its foundations?" or "Tell me on what its foundations were laid."
-(See: Rhetorical Question and Active or Passive)

-Who laid its cornerstone

-This can be translated as a statement.
-Alternate translation: "Tell me who laid its cornerstone" (See: Rhetorical Question)
+(See: [[rc:///ta/man/translate/figs-rquestion]] and [[rc:///ta/man/translate/figs-activepassive]]) (See: Rhetorical Question (p.1216)) Who laid its cornerstone If it would be helpful in your language, you could express this question as a statement.
+Alternate translation: "Tell me who laid its cornerstone" (See: Rhetorical Question (p.1216)) Job finishes the rhetorical question that begins with the words "Who laid its cornerstone" in verse 6.
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216)) when the morning stars & the sons of God shouted for joy?
 Job finishes the rhetorical question that begins with the words "Who laid its cornerstone" in verse 6.
-(See: Rhetorical Question)

-when the morning stars ... the sons of God shouted for joy?

-ULT

-7 when the morning stars sang together and all the sons of God shouted for joy?

-Job finishes the rhetorical question that begins with the words "Who laid its cornerstone" in verse 6.
-This can be translated as a statement.
+If it would be helpful in your language, you could express this question as a statement.
 "Tell me who laid its cornerstone when the morning stars ... the sons of God shouted for joy."
-(See: Rhetorical Question)

-when the morning stars sang together

-The morning stars are spoken of as singing like people sing.
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216)) when the morning stars sang together The morning stars are spoken of as singing like people sing.
 Possible meanings are: (1) the "morning stars" are the same as the "sons of God" in the next line or (2) "the morning stars" refer to stars in the sky.
-(See: Personification)

-the morning stars

-"the bright stars that shine in the morning"

-sons of God

-This refers to angels, heavenly beings.
-See how you translated this in Job 1:6.

-shouted for joy

-The abstract noun "joy" can be translated as the adverb "joyfully."
-Alternate translation: "shouted joyfully" (See: Abstract Nouns)

-for joy

-"because they were full of joy"

-General Information:

-Yahweh uses another question to emphasize that he created the earth and Job did not.
-(See: Rhetorical Question) Connecting Statement:
+(See: Personification (p.1202)) (See: Personification (p.1202)) the morning stars Alternate translation: "the bright stars that shine in the morning" sons of God This refers to angels, heavenly beings.
+See how you translated this in Job 1:6. shouted for joy If your language does not use an abstract noun for the idea behind the word joy, you can express the same idea with the adverb "joyfully."
+Alternate translation: "shouted joyfully" (See: Abstract Nouns (p.1123)) (See: Abstract Nouns (p.1123)) for joy Alternate translation: "because they were full of joy" General Information: General Information: Yahweh uses another question to emphasize that he created the earth and Job did not.
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216)) Connecting Statement: Connecting Statement: Yahweh continues to challenge Job.